alishehbaz/HackDartmouth2023/README.md

 Scene four - Users finished one chapter, but are unsure if their texts are off-topic (deviate from the outline)
 Solution: AI-empowered proofread.
 AI will summarize paragraph the users have written.
 Users will then be able to compare with the summary of their current text and target content (the outline).

-## What it does
+## The process/workflow
-Compared to letting AI write stories directly, Saga focuses more on the structural building.
-While users input their ideas in the window, AI helps the user to store and update character settings and help the user to build an outline for it.
-Users can edit the outline including the storylines, world lines, every single character's stories, etc.
+Compared to letting AI write stories directly, Saga focuses more on structural building.
+While users input their ideas in the window, AI helps the user to store and update character settings.
+Users can edit the outline including the storylines, world lines, every single character's stories, etc. This will not cause copyright problems because users will write stories themselves eventually.

 ### Brainstorming

+There are two ways of starting from the vague idea:
-- By keywords
+- By keywords/core theme
-- By core idea
+- By few sentences

+When users are in the brainstorming process, quantity weights comparatively more than quality.
+It is important to make brainstorming easy to operate, so users can either enter few words or sentences to start.
+AI will then provide them ideas, users can either choose to continue from the generated ideas, customize their own ideas, or re-generate ideas from other prompts.
+If users already have clear ideas in mind, they also have the option to choose to start creating the storylines directly.

 ### Character settings
-- Basic information (name, nick name, age, etc.)
+- Basic information (name, age, etc.)
 - Appearance
 - Beliefs/Stances
 - Social status
 - Personality (Based on MBTI)
 - Relationships with other characters

+While creating a character, there is also a unique ID generated for the character.
+This ID won't appear on the interface, but it is for further operations.
 ### Writing Process
 - Outlining
 - Auto name-completion
-- Modify name after finishing the story (find & replace throughout the whole story)
+- Modify the name after finishing the story (find & replace throughout the whole story)
-- Text generation (AI-enpowered)
+- Text generation (AI-empowered)
-- Statistics (word count, reading time, counts of characters' apearance etc.)
+- Statistics (counts of characters' appearance time, first appearance, etc.)
-- Quick search by clicking on the character's name
+- Quick jump by clicking on the character's name

-### After finishing the story
+### After finished the story
 - Proofreading
-  - Summarize the body text (AI-enpowered)
+  - Summarize the body text (AI-powered)
   - Compare the summary with the outline
 - Publish

+When users finish the story, proofreading is the next step.
+AI will summarize the body text, and users can compare the summary with the outline.

+After refining the story, users can publish their stories on Saga or other potential platforms, which will allow other users to read their stories.
+Users can also share their stories on other social media platforms.

 ## How we built it
 React, Node.js, MongoDB, Typescript, and GPT-3.5